loopier/ziva/Getting-Started.md

 ## Basic functions

-Assing a sound to a variable:
+Assing a sample sound to a variable:

 `~lola = Pbind(\type, \sample, \sound, \break125);`